DennisSchulmeister/MicroKlavier/README.md

 Project Description
 -------------------

 This project is an attempt to build a fully-functional hardware music synthesizer (aka "sound module") with MicroPython on embedded hardware.
-The aim is to build a polyphonic that can be played and controlled via MIDI, as is typical for table-top or rack-mount sound modules, but can also be programmed using intuitive hardware controls and a touch screen.
+The aim is to build a polyphonic synthesizer that can be played and controlled via MIDI, as is typical for table-top or rack-mount sound modules, but can also be programmed using intuitive hardware controls and a touch screen.

 Synthesis is based on a mixture of additive synthesis, subtractive synthesis, frequency modulation and sampling.
 Many ideas are drawn from classical